breezy-team/fastbencode/README.md

 License
 =======
-fastbencode is available under the GNU GPL, version 2 or later.
+fastbencode is available under the Apache License, version 2.

 Copyright
 =========